AdaptableTools/showcase-server-side-row-model/README.md

 # Adaptable Server-Side Node.js Example

-This small demo application is designed to show how you can use [AdapTable](https://www.adaptabletools.com/) while using AG Grid's [ServerRowModel](https://www.ag-grid.com/javascript-data-grid/server-side-model/).
+This small application is designed to demonstrate how to use AG Grid's [ServerRowModel](https://www.ag-grid.com/javascript-data-grid/server-side-model/) inside [AdapTable](https://www.adaptabletools.com/).

 It is based on AG Grid's own [nodejs example](https://www.ag-grid.com/react-data-grid/server-side-operations-nodejs/) and uses the same data source.